tekknolagi/tekknolagi.github.com/_posts/2023-08-31-compiling-ml-models.md

 * compile the topo sort with its operations to C++ or something

-TODO: parallelization of work in the graph? is that possible? it looks like in MNIST you can't do anything.
+TODO: parallelization of work in the graph? is that possible? it looks like in MNIST you can't do anything for tensor version, but maybe for scalar.

 ## compiling for training vs inference